xilu56/YumGuide/README.md

 YumGuide is a smart mobile application designed to enhance users' cooking experiences by recommending recipes based on available ingredients, providing store location assistance, and enabling reminders.
 The following sections detail the application's features, technical architecture, and contributions from the development team.

-Overview: Iteration 3
+Overview:
+Iteration 1: In the iteration 1 of the project, we are designing a mobile app that helps users manage their ingredients, view a dish gallery, and set reminders for related tasks.
+The app includes navigation with logos representing each feature and a cohesive design throughout all screens.
+Iteration 2: In the second phase of the project, we successfully implemented several key features, enhancing both functionality and user experience.
-In the third phase of the project, we mainly fixed some problems and improved several major functions to enhance the user experience.
+Iteration 3: In the third phase of the project, we mainly fixed some problems and improved several major functions to enhance the user experience.
 Below are the newly added or fixed features.

 1. Authentication
 Added some prompts to the user login interface to let users know the benefits of logging in.